opnsense/docs/source/manual/how-tos/dnscrypt-proxy.rst

 :Require NoFilter:
     Only use resolvers without filtering.
 Otherwise requests would also filtered for adult content or ad's.
 :Force TCP:
     Always use TCP to connect to upstream servers.
-This can be can be useful if you need to route everything through Tor, otherwise keep it disabled.
+This can be useful if you need to route everything through Tor, otherwise keep it disabled.
 :Proxy:
     Use this to route all TCP connections to a local Tor node, format has to be like 127.0.0.1:9050